opendnssec/opendnssec/README_FIRST.md

 every 2 runs, the full signed zone file will be created every 5 runs and IXFRs for output will be retained for 30 serial increments.

+Apart from providing this new configuration file, no explicit migration is needed.
+Downgrading isn't recommended at this time, without performing a full resign and incrementing the SOA serial number explicitly.

+## Using fast updates

 The fast update webservice is enabled by default on port 8000.
 An example to perform an updates: